CGrahamS/github-api/README.md

 5. Paste this code into the .env file you just created: `exports.apiKey = "4c668147f93e354a5bd98ad5a8b3b1243d47f721";`
 6. Start server: `$ gulp serve`

-The home page should open on your local host automatically!
+The home page should open on your default browser automatically!

 ## Known Bugs